creativenull/projectlocal.vim/README.md

 ### Running after a change

 Here is an example of setting up after a change was made in the local config file.
-In the video below, an ALE fixer is setup for formatting files in the project.
+In the video below, an ALE fixer is set up for formatting files in the project.
 This will prompt projectlocal-vim to accept the changes before re-sourcing it.

 [![asciicast](https://asciinema.org/a/AFXP48Kb4L2IwcbZNv40RqBhL.svg)](https://asciinema.org/a/AFXP48Kb4L2IwcbZNv40RqBhL)